 Brace yourself.
 It’s about to get awkward.
 To quote W.E.B.
 Dubois, “Make yourself do unpleasant things, so as to gain the upper hand of your soul.”

 Tell me if this sounds familiar: You work exceedingly hard.
 You’ve honed your skills.
-You know when you’ve done great work and take a quiet pride in it.
+You know when you’ve done great work and take quiet pride in it.
 And yet, the moment someone verbalizes it in the form of a compliment you can’t seem to string two words together.
-Instead, you revert into one of the following:
+Instead, you revert to one of the following:

 - The babbling-response.

 You need to quit doing that.
 Here’s how to take a compliment:

 - Realize that someone is paying you a compliment.

 - Seriously, let them finish.

 - Take a breath.